andela-gike/Trello-clone/Setup.md

 5. To find a data run this command db.database_name.find({first: 'james', last: 'caan'})
 6. To delete a data run this command db.database_name.remove({first: 'james', last: 'caan'});
 7. To create a collection run this command db.createCollection(name, options)

+React:

+- Redux is what gives the action such anytime anything happens action is dispatched by redux.